At a glance: quick planning info for Deadvlei and Sossusvlei

 The Big Daddy

 Surprise, surprise, there are dunes in the desert!
-Amazingly photogenic, rich orange or almost pink (depending on how the sun hits them) mounds of sand.
+They're a photographer's dream, rich orange or almost pink (depending on how the sun hits them) mounds of sand.

-Obviously, the main place of interest in the Namib Naukluft National Park is Sossusvlei, so I’ll be talking about the dunes there, but that’s not to say the other parts of the vast park are flat.
+Obviously, the main place of interest in the Namib Naukluft NP is Sossusvlei, so I’ll be talking about the Sossusvlei dunes, but that’s not to say the other parts of the vast park are flat.

-Just so you know, there’s no need to go “off the beaten path” searching for better dunes, because what even is a better dune??
+Pro tip: Just so you know, there’s no need to go “off the beaten path” searching for better dunes.
+There’s no point, because what even is a better dune??
 Sandier?
 Oranger?
 Nicer-shaped?
 Easier to climb?
 Just kidding, they will all make you question your life choices once you start trying to scramble up.
 Also, going off the beaten path in the desert is a really dumb way to die.

 The Big Mamma

-Sesriem Canyon isn’t very deep, long, or that interesting, but honestly it’s fun to see anything besides sand in these parts of the world.
-So if you still have some leftover energy after climbing the Big family (Big Mama and Big Daddy dunes!), stop by here.
+Sesriem Canyon isn’t very deep, long, or that interesting, but honestly, it was fun to see anything besides sand in these parts of the world.

-Besides climbing on the rocks and through caves, you’ll be surprised to find water pools, sometimes complete with tourists on blow-up unicorns.
+Besides climbing on the rocks and through caves, I was surprised to find water pools, sometimes complete with tourists hiking on blow-up unicorns.
 Yes, that happened.
+(No, I wasn’t one of them.)
 Just watch the water levels and beware of potential sharp rocks under the surface.

 If you’re heading to Namibia, you’re probably aware that it’s an animal lovers paradise (if you’re not then you’re in for a surprise!).
-You can easily see an entire zoo when visiting places like Etosha National Park Safari, but it’s commom to rock up and find an oryx or ostrich hanging out closeby at random places.
+I basically saw an entire zoo when visiting places like Etosha National Park Safari, but it was also common to rock up and find an oryx or ostrich hanging out close by at random places.

 In Sossusvlei, the most common wild animals you’ll see are the springbok, oryx (Namibia’s national animal) and the ostrich—is it just me or is seeing ostriches in the wild totally wild??
 Love them.